10 halloween safety tips

 8. Plan your route out in advance.

 Make sure someone at home knows the exact route you plan to take as well as when you plan on returning.
-Also, make sure someone in your group has a fully charged cellphone.
-This will ensure plenty of photos, but also a way to contact someone if there is an emergency or if you need to update you plans.
+Also, make sure someone in your group has a fully charged cell phone.
+This will ensure that you get plenty of photos, but also a way to contact someone if there is an emergency or if you need to update you plans.

 9. Wear comfortable shoes.

-Double tie shoes with laces to prevent them coming undone and cause a tripping hazard.
-You’ll feet will thank you at the end of the night after all that walking.
+Double tie shoes with laces to prevent them coming undone and causing a tripping hazard.
+Your feet will thank you at the end of the night after all that walking.

 10. Find an alternative.

 In our area, there are many alternatives to traditional trick or treating.
 Many churches have trunk or treat events that are held in the parking lots, which make it much safer.
 You can also throw your own costume parties and have fun at home.
 Many communities also hold trick or treating in the local mall when the weather doesn’t cooperate.

 Bring an extra bag!
 That way, if the first bag breaks you can still enjoy the night.
 Better yet, bring a plastic basket—or you can use what I always did, a pillow case!

 So here are 10 Halloween Safety Tips—plus a bonus tip—that you will want to consider when trick or treating this year.
 Share this with everyone you care about this halloween so we can keep our community safe.
 Have a safe trick or treating experience wherever you are from all of us at NewinLynchburg.com.

 Subscribe to our weekly newsletter for upcoming events, local deals, what's new in Lynchburg, and of course more weekly content such as this!